1.57 Mechanics of Materials: An Energy Approach

 This class counts for a total of 12 credits.
 This is a graduate-level class.

-You can find more information on MIT OpenCourseWare at the Mechanics of Material Systems: An Energy Approach site.
+You can find more information at the MIT + 1.57 - Google Search site.

 © Copyright 2015 Yasyf Mohamedali